-Sterns78 Posted March 7 Posted March 7 Max was game high scorer with 28 points (8 of 16 FG) and 8 assists.
+Sterns78 Posted March 7, 2025 Posted March 7, 2025 Max was game high scorer with 28 points (8 of 16 FG) and 8 assists.
 It was the Stars' first loss since February 5th.
 They will be on ESPN+ on Fri, March 7th at 1pm CT. https://www.oursportscentral.com/services/releases/stars-win-streak-snapped-with-loss-at-oklahoma-city/n-6197385

-Bogus Smith Posted March 7 Posted March 7 15 minutes ago, Sterns78 said: Max was game high scorer with 28 points (8 of 16 FG) and 8 assists.
+Bogus Smith Posted March 7, 2025 Posted March 7, 2025 15 minutes ago, Sterns78 said: Max was game high scorer with 28 points (8 of 16 FG) and 8 assists.
 It was the Stars' first loss since February 5th.
 They will be on ESPN+ on Fri, March 7th at 1pm CT. https://www.oursportscentral.com/services/releases/stars-win-streak-snapped-with-loss-at-oklahoma-city/n-6197385 Shark, if the game is at 11:00 a.m.
 MT, that would be noon on Friday in Oklahoma City (i.e., Central Time).
 That may be a game worth tuning in to.
 1

-darrenj Posted March 7 Posted March 7 Spoke to someone they played against earlier this year and said nothing but great things about Max.
+darrenj Posted March 7, 2025 Posted March 7, 2025 Spoke to someone they played against earlier this year and said nothing but great things about Max.
 He said he literally does everything the right way and gets the most out of his abilities.
 Probably a joy to coach and be around.
 Hoping the Utah Jazz continue to tank and maybe he gets one or two 10 day contracts at the end of the year when all the Jazz players come down with a bad back or tight hamstring.:) 2 4

-ORU40 Posted Saturday at 02:54 PM Posted Saturday at 02:54 PM 16 hours ago, Bogus Smith said: When Max was in town last month, he stated that the Jazz really liked him and he had the chance to stick with the Stars and vie for a two-way contract this season.
+ORU40 Posted July 5, 2025 Posted July 5, 2025 16 hours ago, Bogus Smith said: When Max was in town last month, he stated that the Jazz really liked him and he had the chance to stick with the Stars and vie for a two-way contract this season.
 However, he was looking at his options to make sure that this was the best fit for him (as all pro athletes would do).
 I think he enjoys being in SLC, but he also has a competitive streak in him that won't let him settle for that.
 There are 2 hard truths about making an NBA roster.
 The first is every year there is a new draft class coming in and the numbers get more difficult, the Jazz summer league roster OT posted clearly reflects this with last year's 3 rookies, Collier, Williams and Filipowski all on guaranteed contracts, but now this year's 3 draft picks (2 are 1st rounders and will be on guaranteed contracts).
 This summer league roster does not include the main 9-11 players like Markkenan or Kessler and Collins.
 There is the other numbers issue with undrafted free agents, the NBA allow 3 two-way deals, the Jazz have Harkless on a 2-way, they just signed rookie undrafted free agent RJ Luis (Big East POY from St Johns) to a 2-way deal, and they have offered their last 2-way contract to Oscar Tshiebwe, so if he accepts the contract all the Jazz 2-way deals are filled before the first summer league game.
 The other NBA teams are also locking up their 2-way deals, and interesting example is the Nets just signed Grant Nelson to an undrafted free agent deal to vie for their only remaining 2-way contract.
 Several teams have all 3 two-way deals signed or 2 with offers extended for the third.
 The 2nd hard truth about making an NBA roster is no matter how much they like you, how good a person you are, first one to everything, never a problem, coachable and the hardest worker imaginable, it's all irrelevant.
 Can you play, can you help them win, that's all that matters!
 The Jazz have probably the 2 best examples in the league right now, Max a great person, hard worker, absolutely no problems of any kind but is very unlikely to make the roster.
 But the Jazz drafted a kid who would not work out for any team, said he did not want to play in Utah, and they still made him the 5th pick in the draft which guarantees him a $40mil, 4-year rookie deal on this year's rookie salary scale!
 Ace Bailey just didn't show up for an interview with the 76er's who had the 3rd pick and, to put it mildly, was considered "immature" pre-draft but his talent and potential is phenomenal so teams couldn't care less about the baggage.
 I wish Max all the best, he's a great guy a very good player who can still make a very good living overseas but the farther you get from your rookie class the harder it gets as a whole new crop of bigger, younger, stronger and faster players comes in every year.
 2

 Recommended Posts